 Guest blog written by James Ball, Vice President of Business Development at MaGrann Associates.

 We, the national capital region’s building industry, need an effective strategy for how we will successfully bounce back from the COVID-19 pandemic while simultaneously meeting the energy efficiency goals set by DC’s Building Energy Performance Standards (BEPS).
-With the BEPS Task Force about to release the details of this innovative policy, this is a critical time for us to come together as a community of building professionals.
+This is a critical time for us to come together as a community of building professionals.

 The Building Energy Performance Standards provide us with the opportunity to rethink and renovate our existing building stock to help our region thrive in today and tomorrow’s competitive global real estate market.
 Achieving this rejuvenation of our buildings will take a unified front from all disciplines and practitioners.
 Our success will be measured by our building performance results, their cost effectiveness, and our industry’s overall competence and capacity to serve the BEPS market.
 With the regulations adopted and compliance timeframe set, the question we have to answer now is not what we need to do or even when we need to do it, the only question remaining is how.